techromantic/sleep-score-dash/README.md

-# Getting Started with Create React App
+# Sleep Score Dashboard
+# for Sleepio by Sarim Q.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This solution was rapidly prototyped with the following technologies:

-## Available Scripts
+* React + TypeScript
+* Create React App
+* TailwindsCSS

+Please first clone the [API](https://github.com/techromantic/sleep-score-api) for this project and follow the instructions in the README.

+Once you have done that, clone this project.
 In the project directory, you can run:

 ### `yarn start`